Loading...

 What is an MBA?

-To start with, let's clarify exactly what an MBA is.
+To start, let's clarify exactly what an MBA is.
 A Master of Business Administration is a generalized management degree that usually lasts one or two years.
 You can also complete this type of program online or part-time.

 An MBA is generally for students with at least three to five years of previous work experience.
-The program will introduce you into business concepts like financial management, human resources, project management, and business strategy.
+The program will introduce you to business concepts such as financial management, human resources, project management, and business strategy.

-You may also take additional courses in leadership or explore innovative technological concepts like business analytics and AI.
+You may also take additional courses in leadership or explore innovative technological concepts such as business analytics and AI.

-In India, you'll often see an MBA degree described as a PGP, or post graduate diploma in management.
+In India, you'll often see an MBA degree described as a PGP or postgraduate program in management.

 Specialized MBAs allow you to build expertise in a particular industry or function during your MBA.
 As part of your specialization, you will follow mandatory MBA courses in your chosen subject, which aim to enhance your knowledge.